ChristopherMCalabrese/enterprise-security-lab/projects/04 - Group Policy Baseline/README.md

 | GPO - Workstation Baseline | Workstations OU |
 | GPO - Domain Controller Baseline | Domain Controllers OU |

-Custom policies are intentionally linked only to the Organizational Units they manage.
-No custom Group Policy Objects are linked at the domain root.
+Custom Group Policy Objects are intentionally linked only to the Organizational Units they manage.
+No custom GPOs are linked at the domain root.

 ---